 4. Measure your progress

 Once you have your plan and have been implementing it, it is good to track its effectiveness.
 At regular intervals you should schedule progress checks to see you are still on route.
 These checks can be in the form of secondary races, time trials and testing.
-At Journey Fitness Company, we use all three methods but are big fans of the testing process as it is in a controlled environment, is very accurate and allows us to easily see what could be steering us off course and how to correct it.
+I use all three methods but are big fan of the testing process as it is in a controlled environment.
+It is very accurate and allows me to easily see what could be steering us off course and how to correct it.

 5. Review, refine and repeat